BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

       :param str child_name: This will be appended to the existing DataPath

    .. py:method:: parts

       A tuple giving access to the path's various components.
-Conforms to the pathlib specification
+Conforms to the pathlib specification.
+(First introduced: v1.2.5)

    .. code:: python